We’re two Torres Strait Islanders - defending our communities from climate change

 I’m a Guda Maluyligal man and a Traditional Owner of the island of Saibai in the Torres Strait.
 I am in my 50s and have 2 daughters and six sons.
 My family has lived on this island for thousands of years.
 I am a Director of the Prescribed Body Corporate which represents the 7 clans on the island.

 Climate change is already here: storm surges are getting worse and the seasons have changed as well.
 Our gardens now get flooded with salt water, and our homes, cemetery, school and community centre are all at risk.
 There are also a lot more mosquitos, so the risk of catching malaria is greater.

 If we become climate refugees we will lose everything: our homes, community, culture, stories, and identity.
 We can keep our stories and tell our stories but we won’t be connected to Country because Country will disappear.
 That’s why I am taking the government to court, because I want to protect my community and all Australians before it’s too late.

-Our people have lived in Zenadth Kes – also known as the Torres Strait Islands – for over 65,000 years, with knowledge and culture passed down from generation to generation.
+Our people have lived in Zenadth Kes – also known as the Torres Strait Islands – for thousands of years, with knowledge and culture passed down from generation to generation.
 But now we face an existential threat: rising sea levels, driven by the burning of coal, oil and gas…

 Who else is involved

 We are being supported by Grata Fund, a charity that supports marginalised people and communities to advocate for their legal rights.
 Grata Fund removes the financial barriers that prevent public interest test cases from going ahead.
 Grata Fund has supported successful cases on issues related to First Nations housing and water rights, Freedom of Information, refugee detention, climate change and disability rights.